noodleedoos/noodleverse/020 - Resources/Notes/Neurons.md

 status:
 Summary:
 ---
+# Overview
+*Describe the lifespan of neurons, how replaceable they are and why, and their metabolic rate* ~
 - Longest lived cells in the body
 - Irreplaceable
 - Amitotic - lose ability to divide
 - High metabolic rate

 # Structure
+~
 - Cell body/soma - nucleus, cytoplasm
 - Dendrites - branch out from cell body
 - Axon - long extension from soma.
 Transmit electrical impulses away from soma